Sugars are a type of ‘fermentable carbohydrate’ - this also includes some starches.Read More

 You may be interested to learn that there are two types of diabetes.
 Type 1 is an autoimmune reaction where the body’s defence system attacks the cells that produce insulin.
 The exact cause of this are not known yet, but are linked to a combination of genetics and environmental conditions.

 Type 2 is a little more complex.
-It normally occurs in people over the age of 40 and while being overweight and leading a sedentary lifestyle is a risk factor other factors such as genetics, diet and ethnicity may also play a role (56).
+In the UK, it normally occurs in people over the age of 40, and 90% of people with the condition are overweight or obese.
+There is a seven times greater risk of type 2 diabetes in obese people compared to those of healthy weight.
+Other factors such as genetics, diet and ethnicity may also play a role (56).

 If you have diabetes, the advice is to eat a healthy diet.
 Speak to your doctor if you want to find out more.